 In both chapter 7 and 13 cases:

-analyzing the prospective debtor’s financial situation, and advising and assisting the putative debtor in determining whether to file a petition under the Bankruptcy Code;
+analyzing the prospective debtor’s financial situation, and advising and assisting the prospective debtor in determining whether to file a petition under the Bankruptcy Code;

 preparing and filing the petition and all required lists, schedules, and statements,

-filing the certificate received by the debtor from an approved nonprofit budget and credit counseling agency for pre-petition credit counseling,
+filing the certificate received by the debtor from an approved nonprofit budget and credit counseling agency for pre-petition credit counseling;

 filing the debtor’s payment advices together with Vt.
-LB Form B, “Payment Advices Cover Sheet”,
+LB Form B, “Payment Advices Cover Sheet”;

-representing the debtor at the first meeting of creditors,
+representing the debtor at the first meeting of creditors and any duly convened subsequent meetings of creditors;

-amending lists, schedules, statements, and/or other documents required to be filed with the petition to comport with developments that occurred before or at the first meeting of creditors,
+amending lists, schedules, statements, and/or other documents required to be filed with the petition to reflect developments that occurred during the course of the case;

-where appropriate, preparing and filing motions under § 522(f) of the Code to avoid liens on exempt property,
+where appropriate, preparing and filing motions under § 522(f) to avoid liens on exempt property,

-where appropriate, preparing and filing motions for abandonment or to clear title to the debtor’s real property,
+where appropriate, preparing and filing motions for abandonment or to clear title to the debtor’s real property;

-terminating garnishments, trustee process or wage assignments,
+terminating garnishments, trustee process or wage assignments;

-compiling and forwarding to the case trustee documents required by § 521 of the Code and Vt.
-LBR 4002-1, and
+compiling and forwarding to the case trustee documents required by § 521 and Vt.
+LBR 4002-1; and

 preparing and filing a Debtor’s Certification About a Financial Management Course.
 See Official Form B 423.